Cuauhtémoc Cárdenas

-Cuauhtémoc Cárdenas Solórzano ([kwawˈtemok ˈkaɾðenas]; born 1 May 1934) is a prominent Mexican politician.
-The son of 51st President of Mexico Lázaro Cárdenas, he is a former Head of Government of Mexico City and a founder of the Party of the Democratic Revolution.
-He ran for the presidency of Mexico three times, and his 1988 loss to the Institutional Revolutionary Party candidate Carlos Salinas de Gortari had long been considered a direct result of obvious electoral fraud perpetrated by the ruling PRI, later acknowledged by President Miguel de la Madrid.
+Cuauhtémoc Cárdenas Solórzano ([kwawˈtemok ˈkaɾðenas]; born 1 May 1934) is a Mexican politician and civil engineer.
+A prominent social-democrat and the son of 51st president of Mexico Lázaro Cárdenas, he is a former Head of Government of Mexico City and a founder of the Party of the Democratic Revolution (PRD).
+He ran for the presidency of Mexico three times, and his loss in the 1988 Mexican general election to Institutional Revolutionary Party (PRI) candidate Carlos Salinas de Gortari had long been considered the result of electoral fraud perpetrated by the ruling PRI, later acknowledged by Miguel de la Madrid, the incumbent president at the time of the election.
 He previously served as a Senator, having been elected in 1976 to represent the state of Michoacán and also as the Governor of Michoacán from 1980 to 1986.

-Early life and career
+Early life and education

 Cárdenas Solórzano was born in Mexico City on 1 May 1934 and was named after the last Aztec emperor, Cuauhtémoc.
-He is the only son of Lázaro Cárdenas and Amalia Solórzano.
+He is the only son of Lázaro Cárdenas and Amalia Solórzano; through his father, he has Purépecha ancestry.
 When he was seven months old, his father was inaugurated as President of Mexico.
-He studied at Colegio Williams, an all-boys private, secular English-language school that has a rigorous academic curriculum.
-The school is located in the old mansion of Porfirio Díaz's finance minister, José Yves Limantour.
-An alumnus described the education there as cultivating "the body as a source of energy and fighting.
+He studied at Colegio Williams, an all-boys private, secular English-language school located in the old mansion of Porfirio Díaz's finance minister, José Yves Limantour, that has a rigorous academic curriculum.
+A former alumni described the education there as cultivating "the body as a source of energy and fighting.
 It was an energy destined to produce active, intelligent animals of prey.
 [The school] worshiped manly virtues like tenacity, strength, loyalty and aggression."

+Political career

+Early career

 Cuauhtémoc Cárdenas often served as his father's aide-de-camp in later years, when the former president remained a powerful political figure.
 Lázaro Cárdenas remained active in Institutional Revolutionary Party politics, and, with son Cuauhtémoc, tried to move the party to a more leftist stance.
 Both were active in the Movimiento de Liberación Nacional (MLN, Movement of National Liberation), which sought international support for Cuba following its 1959 revolution, as well as to affect domestic politics in Mexico, particularly the need for democracy in the PRI and decentralization of power.

 Cuauhtémoc Cárdenas served as a senator for the state of Michoacán from 1974 to 1980 and as governor of that same state from 1980 to 1986.
 He won election to these two posts as a member of the then-ruling Institutional Revolutionary Party.